-Serbia: Energy policy without timetable7.
-November 2016. / News Serbia Energy
+Serbia: Energy policy without timetable, News Serbia Energy

 Europe dedicated to creation of energy-efficient economy with low carbon level through the implementation of a sustainable climate and energy policy, while the region still depends on coal.
 Why thermal power plants will only exist in the Balkans in 2050 and why the region does not follow the European policy…